Doctors Note Logo

 When Blackheads Are Part of Acne Vulgaris

 Blackheads are often just one symptom of a broader skin condition.
-If you're also experiencing whiteheads, painful red pimples, cysts, or acne on your chest or back, you may want to take a free Acne Vulgaris (Acne) symptom checker to help identify what's causing your skin issues and get personalized next steps.
+If you're also experiencing whiteheads, painful red pimples, cysts, or acne on your chest or back, Ubie's free AI-powered Acne Vulgaris (Acne) symptom checker can help you understand what's happening with your skin and provide personalized guidance on the right next steps for your specific situation.

 Early treatment reduces the risk of long-term scarring.